harnen/p2p-service-discovery/doc/specs.md

 Waiting time function is used to calculate the waiting time reported to registering advertising nodes to regulate and control the ticket registration.
 The function directly shapes the structure of the topic table, determines its diversity and performs flow control.
 The function should also protect against all kinds of attacks, where a malicious actor tries to exhaust resources of the registrar.
 At the same time, no hard limits on the advertiser IPs/IDs/registered topic should be imposed, allowing the table to be used in various environments.

-An important consideration when computing waiting times is to maintain a deterministic behaviour.
-In other words, there should not be a randomness in the waiting time computation; otherwise, advertisers will be tempted to send multiple requests to the same registrar in an effort to obtain different (i.e., smaller) waiting times.
 The waiting for a specific request follows the formula below (we assume that the ads contain advertiser IP, ID and topic):

 <img src="https://render.githubusercontent.com/render/math?math=\Large w=sum((\frac{1}{10^9}),(\frac{d(IP)}{d})^{0.2},(\frac{d(ID)}{d})^{0.2},(\frac{d(topic)}{d})^{10}) \frac{50a}{(1-\frac{n}{d})^\textit{5}}">